en:lang="en-US"

 TeleScope aims to expand the proven operational and safety benefits of the OmniGlide (robotic mobile pedestal) while redefining the arm in traditional production workflows.

 Available in three sizes (XL, L and small), the new TeleScope can adapt to different study typologies to capture all types of aerial shots.
-The system is capable of transporting a small camera, and objective and a teleprompter; in fact, Telemetrics opted to exhibit this system at NAB 2025 in combination with a camera Grass Valley LDX 150.
+The system is capable of transporting a small camera, and aim and a teleprompter; in fact, Telemetrics opted to exhibit this system at NAB 2025 in combination with a camera Grass Valley LDX 150.

 The system is combined with the base OmniGlide, which helps slide the crane across the ground in a way that “a human operator never could.”
 Manageable through the control panel STS RCCP-2A, TeleScope has “dozens” of proximity safety sensors that cover the extendable arm to prevent unwanted collisions with other pieces of the set.